PraneswarGanesan/aifitness_springapp/README.md

 2. add a new branch
 3. create a pull request
-4. Once reviewed and verified, your changes will be merged into the `main` branch if there are no conflicts. we are welcome to have new contributors
+4. Once reviewed and verified, your changes will be merged into the `main` branch if there are no conflicts. we are welcome to have new contributors.
 Let’s build this together 🚀